wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **Q:** Do you mean to say that mere wanting to find out is enough?
 Surely, both qualifications and opportunities are needed.

 **M:** These will come with earnestness.
 What is supremely important is to be free from contradictions: the goal and the way must not be on different levels; life and light must not quarrel; behaviour must not betray belief.
-Call it honesty, integrity, wholeness; you must not go back, undo, uproot, abandon the conquered ground.
+Call it honesty, integrity, wholeness; you must not go back, undo, uproot or abandon the conquered ground.
 Tenacity of purpose and honesty in pursuit will bring you to your goal.

 **Q:** Tenacity and honesty are endowments, surely!
 Not a trace of them I have.